JamberFX/Datasets_JDD/README.md

 # Datasets_JDD
-Datasets used with various scripts
+This repo is used to store various datasets that I created for use with the software found in various other repos that belong to me.